 We're proud to be a ‘two-tick’ disability symbol holder, meaning we’re recognised for our support and retention of talented individuals with disabilities.
 This support, naturally, extends to anyone on a placement and we’ll do everything we can to make sure you have the support and adjustments you need to get the most out of your time with us.

 How to apply

 If you think you’d benefit from being part of our Insight Pool, please apply online when applications open in October.
 Simply create a profile, upload your CV and complete an application form telling us what business areas you’re interested in.
-And don’t worry about closing dates – placements become available all year round, so we’re always looking for new volunteers.

 Once you’ve submitted your application, please be prepared to bear with us.
 Our Insight Programme is very popular and it takes time to read through and consider all your applications.